 Yes.
-First in the 1960s, I read Betty Friedan who was a liberal feminist and wrote The Feminine Mystique.
+First in the 1960s, I read Betty Friedan who was a liberal feminist and who wrote The Feminine Mystique.
 I read that book after I heard about it on the public radio, WHA, when I was living in Madison, Wisconsin and I went out and bought the book.
 I read the book, and I was very inspired by it.
 And my husband looked at it, and he didn't like it and threw it out the window. [laughs] And then I also read Rachel Carson, and my husband Hugh Iltis was an ecologist and a plant taxonomist, and very interested in saving the prairies and forests of Wisconsin and writing about conservation.
-And so the idea that women could then have much more power and could play a major part in conservation became very clear and important.
-And that I, as a woman, could form a conservation society made of women, and that we could go out and save prairies, or save them through the power of women and through the roles that women might play, or how they might influence the people who owned the prairies to save them.
+And so the idea that women could play a major part in conservation became very clear and important.
+And that I, as a woman, could form a conservation society made of women, and that we could go out and save prairies, or save them through the power of women and through the roles that women might play, or how they might convince the people who owned the prairies to save them.
 So, in some cases, I would go out with Hugh, and he would talk to the farmer.
 And I would talk to the farmer's wife, and I would have my baby with me, and we would talk about the children and the role of women.
-Then I would talk to the farmer's wife about why it was so important for women to take more power, and take control, and help to save things especially that would benefit women.
+Then I would talk to the farmer's wife about why it was so important for women to take more power, and take control, and help to save the land and things that would benefit women.
+03-00:59:40 Eardley-Pryor: That's great.
+And as for the radical and the socialist ecofeminist ideas, how did those come into your thinking?

-03-00:59:40

-Eardley-Pryor:

-Well, that's great.
-And for the radical and the socialist ecofeminist ideas, how did those come into your thinking?

-03-00:59:48

-Merchant:

-Yes, well, they were put forward by feminists and ecofeminists.
+03-00:59:48 Merchant: Yes, well, they were put forward by feminists and ecofeminists.
 And I liked radical feminism because it gave women much more power and much more of a role.
-And I liked socialist ecofeminism because I thought that small socialist societies and communities that grew their own food, manufactured their own things, and had their own resources, and had an area of the world, in which they could live and share with each other.
+And I liked socialist ecofeminism because small socialist societies and communities could grow their own food, manufacture their own things, and have their own resources, and they could live and share with each other.
 So nobody was making profits off the land or exploiting each other.
-And these small communities, which were really social or socialist communities, could then interact with each other, and nobody would become dominant, but they could maybe trade with each other and learn from each other.
+And these small communities, which were really social or socialist communities, could then interact with each other, and nobody would become dominant, but they could trade with each other and learn from each other.
 So it was a much more egalitarian society where everybody contributed, and everybody was equal and thought to be equal, and acknowledged that women's minds and bodies were just as good as those of men.

-03-01:01:20

-Eardley-Pryor:

-I love it.
+03-01:01:20 Eardley-Pryor: I love it.
 I can see the ways that your earlier research in the sixties and early seventies on science and utopia, particularly in the European context, merges with your later research.
 You published a book in 1992 that we'll talk about later called Radical Ecology: The Search for a Livable World.
 I love seeing all these ideas merge over time and evolve in your own work.
 03-01:01:45 Merchant: Yes, precisely.